marko-js/marko/README.md

 ## Referencing Widgets

-The `raptor-widgets` taglib also provides support for allowing a widget to communicate directly with nested widgets.
+The `marko-widgets` taglib also provides support for allowing a widget to communicate directly with nested widgets.
 A nested widget can be assigned a widget ID (only needs to be unique within the scope of the containing widget) and the containing widget can then reference the nested widget by the assigned widget ID using the `this.widgets` collection.

 The following HTML template fragment contains a widget that has three nested [sample-button](https://github.com/raptorjs3/raptor-sample-ui-components/tree/master/components/sample-button) widgets.
 Each nested [sample-button](https://github.com/raptorjs3/raptor-sample-ui-components/tree/master/components/sample-button) is assigned an ID (i.e. `primaryButton`, `successButton` and `dangerButton`).